 What are the Causes of Congestive Heart Failure in Dogs?

 From there the blood is pumped to your dog’s lungs (via the pulmonary artery) to be enriched with oxygen.
-Rich red oxygenated blood then flows back to the left atrium (upper left chamber of his heart); From there it is pumped into the left ventricle through the mitral valve, whose very important job is to not leak.
+Oxygen-rich blood then flows back to the left atrium (upper left chamber of his heart); From there it is pumped into the left ventricle through the mitral valve, whose very important job is to not leak.
 Oxygen rich blood is then pumped back to your dog’s body to nourish cells, tissues, and organs.

 There is high pressure created when the left ventricle contracts to pump life-giving oxygenated blood back to the body; Consequently, the mitral valve tends to ‘wear out’, especially over time, with the natural aging process.
 This ‘wearing out’ is so common that the condition is called Mitral Valve Insufficiency (MVI) and is responsible for 80% of the cases of congestive heart failure in dogs.